vlang-association/blog/content/blog/is-v-orm-direction-right.md

 My first step will be to simplify cgen for V ORM as much as possible, so that it can be easily modified by anyone, especially for queries involving multiple tables.
 Next, I will fix all user problems related to V ORM and low-level libraries for databases.
-As soon as it's all done, I'll start stuffing it with new features.
+As soon as it's all done, I will start stuffing it with new features.

 My goal is to finish developing the V ORM so that it can be used not only for creating new projects but also for transferring old ones.
 This will enable the V ORM to work seamlessly with existing database schemes.

 In my opinion, the ability to work conveniently with both the web and databases often surpasses other language features because of the ubiquitous nature of the Web.